yournames762/DUCK-Net-Lite/README.md

 This repository contains the code and models used in our study:
 **"Applying and Adapting DUCK-Net for Skin Lesion Segmentation"**
-📄 *Authors*: The-Vinh Nguyen, Thoi-Toan Nguyen Dang, Chi-Cuong Nguyen
+📄 *Authors*: Thoi-Toan Nguyen Dang
 📅 *Date*: August 2025

 ## 📝 Abstract